yoanad/ftl-twitter-workshop/README.md

 const twitterConfig = require("./twitterConfig");
 ```

-Lastly, configure a new Twit instance with your API credentials:
+Lastly, configure a new Twit instance in `server.js` with your API credentials:

 ```javascript
 let Twitter = new twit({